fperez/copip/README.md

 mkedev foo
 ```

 Since this tool is designed to direct all pip installs to the user overlay, it sets the environment variable `PIP_USER=True` unconditionally on environment activation.

-If you want to have the same behavior in your root conda env, you should set the same in your regular `.bashrc` config file.
+If you want to have the same behavior in your root conda env, you should:

-Then, whenever you are in your conda `foo` environment, **always* install packages with `pip install --user` (whether from PyPI or local sources).

-To use it also with your root environment the same applies, you just need to make sure that `~/.local/bin` is in your `PATH`.
+- Also set `PIP_USER=True` in your regular shell config file ( `.bashrc` or equivalent).

+- Ensure that `~/.local/bin` is in your `PATH`, so that script entry points installed by new packages are also found first.

 ## Todo